VinuIlan/HackMIT-Lockshare-iOS/README.md

   You can give permission to others for limited time to lock/unlock your door.

 This app works by communicating with a server to lock and unlock your door.

+My team and I placed top 16 at HackMIT with this project.